showi/disthc/README.md

 You can, of course, change these via the master.properties file to be any certs of your choosing, but the existing files will work for rapid deployment during testing.

 ## Building

+Note: Only able to build using poco-1.4.7-release branch

 Simply use make as expected to build disthc.
 Run make by itself, or specify one of the three build targets: master, slave, console.
 Example building all modules: